APBS 2017 Call for Papers

 APBS 2017 Call for Papers is Closed

-The 13th International Conference on Positive Behavior Call for Papers is now closed.
-The deadline for proposals this year was September 10, 2015.
-Presenters at this year's conference will be notified of selection in late October 2016.
-Please refer to the section below entitled "Important Dates for APBS 2016 Presenters" for more information about the timeline for presentations at APBS 2016.
+The Fourteenth International Conference on Positive Behavior Support Call for Papers is now closed.
+Deadline for receipt of proposals this year was September 9, 2016.
+If your presentation proposal is selected for APBS 2017, you will be notified in late October.
+Please consult the section below, "Important Dates for APBS 2017" for important information and dates related to presentations at APBS 2017

 *If you do not receive notification by email at that time please contact Ilene Page.

 The APBS Conference Committee will be accepting submissions online for oral presentations and posters.
 Please indicate during the submission process whether your presentation is a Strategies/Tools, Conceptual, or Research-based presentation.